SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/05-Series-of-Conditions.md

 # Example: Digits in English
 Print the digits in the range of 1 to 9 (digits are read from the console) in English.

-We can read the digit and then, through a **sequence of conditions** we print the relevant English word:
+We can read the digit and then, through a **sequence of conditions** we can print the relevant English word:
 ```js
 let num = Number(input);